 – Loss of Call or Audio on Transfer: Usually caused by incorrect firewall settings or SIP ALG

-– Fraud Calls: Usually caused hacked extensions due to insufficient security protocols or gaps in implementation of security policies
+– Fraud Calls: Usually caused hacked extensions due to insufficient security protocols or gaps in the implementation of security policies

-A second line of defense is the device password.
+The second line of defense is the device password.
 It is important to implement a strong password policy to avoid device hacking.
 Weak passwords attract hackers.
 When a device is compromised, the hacker will use it to make long-distance calls at your expense.

 It is also a good idea to periodically review call history to detect and report any unusual traffic.

 Server and Phone Issues